vysker/vscode-php-formatter/README.md

 # PHP Formatter

-After installing as an extension with Visual Studio Code, this automatically formats your PHP code, in accordance with PSR-0, PSR-1, [PSR-2](http://www.php-fig.org/psr/psr-2/) or Symfony style conventions.
+After installing as an extension with Visual Studio Code, this extension automatically formats your PHP code, in accordance with PSR-0, PSR-1, [PSR-2](http://www.php-fig.org/psr/psr-2/) or Symfony style conventions.

 ## Features